rabbitmaid/qr-code-generator/readme.md

 * Generate QR codes instantly from text or URLs
 * Responsive design with styled input and button
-* Smooth transition when QR code is displayed
 * Uses CSS custom properties for easy color theming

 ---